 Cox Communications Coverage & Availability Map

 Keep in mind that while many people may fall within the service area of both companies, availability may vary.
-Take advantage of the tool below to see whether Centurylink and Cox Communications are available at your address.
-The utility will also list other providers that you might not have thought of for internet and TV service.

 As mentioned above, Centurylink uses DSL technology while Cox is a cable provider.
 In almost all cases, Centurylink will provide slower speeds, simply due to the limitations of DSL technology.